 The ever-popular Toyota Hilux is clearly set to be Australia’s most popular new car in 2020 by volume of sales.
 This for the fifth year in a row.

 As you’ll see from stats below this was by no means a one-off.

 The Hilux has been an Aussie favourite for what seems like forever.
 How about these for some interesting facts and stats…

 - The Toyota Hilux has been Australia’s top-selling 4×4 for a decade.

-- Over 860,000 new Hiluxs and counting have been sold in Australia.
-Incidentally, more than 16 million units have been sold globally.
+- More than 16 million units have been sold globally.